xiaoyuanxun/Jasmine/README.md

 ## How To Build and Run

-First make sure you have the following packages installed
+First make sure you have the following packages installed:

 - [ICP SDK](https://internetcomputer.org/docs/current/developer-docs/setup/install/)
    -- To install the IC SDK, run the following command